gbrrestoration/canonical-reefs/README.md

 - 0 : no error (does not indicate polygons that only partially overlapped a given reef!)
 - 1 : flags that the reef feature did not overlap any satellite data (value set to 7m)
 - 2 : flags that the minimum value was above sea level (no changes/adjustments made)

+### Coordinate Reference Systems

+`1_create_canonical.jl` uses a Great Barrier Reef Features dataset to create the initial canoical dataset.
+These features have a crs EPSG:4283 (GDA1994).
+These features are then reprojected to have crs EPSG:7844 (GDA2020) to be consistent with other data from GBRMPA.